okta/okta-aws-cli/README.md

 #### Non-Admin Users

-The CLI will work for non-admin users if the OIDC Native app is granted the `okta.users.read.self` scope.
+The CLI will work for non-admin users if the OIDC Native app is granted the `okta.users.read.self` scope and the user is assigned to the OIDC Native app and assigned to each Okta AWS Federation app.
 The API endpoint `GET /api/v1/users/me/appLinks` is referenced to discover which applications are assigned to the non-admin user.

 **IMPORTANT!!!**